quixio/quix-docs/docs/integrations/databases/influxdb/quickstart.md

         app.run(sdf)
     ```

     This transform simply reads messages from the input topic, prints them to the console, and then publishes the messages to the output topic.
-You will leave the code as it is for now to keep things simple.
+You will leave the code as it is for now to keep things simple, but you could add code to perform any operation such as data validation, filtering, windowing, aggregation, and so on.

 6. Click `Deploy` to deploy your transformation.